 articles about the Chorus and its history, and ads

 taken out by individuals, businesses and organizations, to honor a current JPPC member, to remember one who has passed, and/or

 to promote a business or an organization.
 We have continued the tradition each year since then.
 If you would like

 to take out one or more ads in a future Journal or write an article for it, please contact Paulette at firstname.lastname@example.org

 Binyumen Schaechter is an award-winning composer of musicals and other songs which have been performed

-on five continents, with his music represented off-Broadway in NAKED BOYS SINGING (one of the longest-running shows in off-Broadway
+on five continents, with his music represented off-Broadway in Naked Boys Singing (one of the longest-running shows

-history), PETS!
-(Dramatic Publishing), THAT'S LIFE!
-(Outer Critics Circle nomination), TOO JEWISH? (nominated: Drama Desk,
+in off-Broadway history), Pets!
+(Dramatic Publishing), That's Life!
+(Outer Critics Circle nomination),

 Brazil, Europe, Israel and North America.
 A documentary